keegan-a/ChatGPT/README.md

    ```bash
    npm run package:desktop
    ```
-   Electron Builder places the output in the `release/` folder and produces Windows `.exe` (NSIS installer), macOS `.dmg`, and Linux `.AppImage` artifacts.
-Double-click the file that matches your platform to install Budget Builder 95 permanently.
+   The build script now generates a timestamped subfolder inside `release/` (for example `release/20241017161230/`) before invoking Electron Builder.
+This prevents Windows Defender and other antivirus tools from locking a previously generated installer, which was the source of the "output file is locked for writing" stalls.
+Inside that subfolder you’ll find the Windows `.exe` (NSIS installer), macOS `.dmg`, and Linux `.AppImage` artifacts ready to install.

 > **Icon tip:** `npm run prepare:web` copies whatever you place in `icons/` into `dist/icons/` and refuses to continue if the required files are missing.
 This protects you from building an installer without artwork.